 Meet early talent where they are: why hybrid recruiting matters

 In-person career fairs are making a triumphant comeback.
-Handshake data found that 82% of career fairs during the spring 2023 recruiting season were in person, compared to 65% in 2022 and 38% in 2021.
-But that doesn’t mean that virtual career fairs are a relic of pandemic times.
+Handshake platform data found that 93% of employers went to career fairs in-person during the fall 2023 recruiting season.
+But that doesn’t mean that virtual career events are a relic of pandemic times.
+In fact, in fall 2023, 43% of hiring events were virtual.

 Hybrid recruiting allows employers to meet the expectations of students and increase attendance for their events.
-But beyond those two big advantages, there are a few other compelling benefits of a hybrid approach:
+But beyond those two big advantages, there are a few other compelling benefits of maintaining hybrid activities in your campus recruiting strategy:

-• Build a more diverse applicant pool: DEI is a pressing priority for most organizations.
+- Build a more diverse applicant pool: DEI is a pressing priority for most organizations.
 A hybrid approach makes your organization and your opportunities more accessible to all types of talent, especially since students of color show a strong preference for virtual recruiting.
-Our data shows that, in spring 2023, 65% of virtual career fair attendees were students of color.

-• Expand your reach and boost brand awareness: Even if you wanted to, you simply can’t make it to every college campus.
+- Expand your reach and boost brand awareness: Even if you wanted to, you simply can’t make it to every college campus.
 Complementing your on-campus recruiting with virtual efforts provides outlets for other interested students to connect with your organization—even if you don’t have a strong campus presence at their school.
-When students are increasingly applying to more diverse locations—71% of the class of 2023 is willing to move to a different city for the right job or opportunity—it’s a strategic way for you to broaden your reach and build brand awareness.
+When students are increasingly applying to more diverse locations—79% of 2024 graduates are willing to move to a different city for the right job or opportunity—it’s a strategic way for you to broaden your reach and build brand awareness.

 Today’s talent, and especially recent grads, have a distinct preference for hybrid work arrangements.
-More than 70% of the Class of 2023 want hybrid jobs.
+More than 70% of recent grads want hybrid jobs.
 Find out more Handshake Network Trends about student preferences.

 Combine those notable benefits with candidates’ expectations to be able to engage both virtually and in person and you reach this conclusion: Hybrid recruiting is no longer a competitive advantage to secure qualified talent—it’s a non-negotiable necessity.